ChutingStar Skydive News

 The EG18 and EG18X smoke grenades not only come in several colors, but have a lower price than the Sport Smoke and can be used with all of our existing skydiver smoke grenade brackets.
 And then this year they added two larger "pro" smoke options in the CM75 The Cloud Maker and the SD75 The Fastest Cloud Maker giving skydivers the most options for smoke grenades every!

-Here's a comparison of the 5 different smoke grenades (4 in multiple colors) we carry for skydiving:
+Here's a comparison of the 4 different smoke grenades we currently carry for skydiving:

 (Latest update October 2020, with new youth sizing info!)